 Smart commits allows your team to perform actions on Jira issues from a single commit.
 Users can enter the issue key and the desired action such as time tracking or closing an issue.

-As of v2.6.3 of the Git add-on, the smart commit processing is active by default and can be enabled/disabled via the repository configuration:
+v2.6.3+ The smart commit processing is active by default and can be enabled/disabled via the git configuration page (Actions > Edit integration settings):

 The basic syntax for a Smart Commit message is: